 *Students are expected to complete one level per session, but may repeat or skip levels in some cases.
 If a student fails to achieve the learning objectives for a level, the course must be repeated the following session.

 - Listening & Speaking: Students develop oral communication abilities with a variety of media and activities.

-- Reading & Writing: Students work on literacy skills to increase fluency while reading and writing texts.
+- Reading: Students work on literacy skills to increase fluency while reading texts.